udhos/gitcheat/README.md

     git push origin master
     # push the commits in the local branch named master to the remote named origin

+## Head

+A head is simply a reference to a commit object.
+“HEAD” (uppercase) refers exclusively to the currently active head.

+    $ cat .git/HEAD
+    ref: refs/heads/master

 # References

 http://marklodato.github.io/visual-git-guide/index-en.html